 Children’s secure understanding of the work and excellent progress can only happen when they are in the classroom regularly and on time.
 An absence, for whatever reason, will disadvantage children by creating gaps in their learning.

 Cannon Lane Primary School has an attendance target of 97%.
-School registers are checked daily by the Attendance Team, and poor attendance is monitored and followed up with phone calls to parents and carers and/or home visits to ascertain the reason for the absence.
-We work closely with the Attendance Team at the Local Authority who will support us to implement Early Intervention and support and work together with parents.
-The following process is followed where there are concerns.
+School registers are checked daily by the Attendance Team and poor attendance is monitored and reasonable steps of enquiry taken to ascertain the reason for the absence.
+We work closely with the Attendance Team at the Local Authority who will work with us and parents and carers to provide support with improving attendance levels where there is a concern.

 The attendance for each class will be monitored on a weekly basis.
-The class with the highest weekly attendance will be recognised in Celebration Assembly on Fridays where they will receive a certificate, and look after the Attendance Trophy and Arnie (the Attendance Armadillo) for the following week.
-The children also have the opportunity to qualify for the attendance raffle if their weekly attendance meets or exceeds the school attendance target and be in with a chance of winning fabulous prize at the end of the academic year.
-In addition to this, children who have made a real effort with attendance and have managed to significantly improve their attendance, will have the chance to have afternoon tea with the Head Teacher or Attendance Champion Leader in the last week of the half term.
-Finally, children who 100% attendance for the whole school year will have this achievement acknowledged and celebrated at the end of the academic year.
+The class with the highest weekly attendance will be recognised in Celebration Assembly on Fridays where they will receive a certificate and look after the Attendance Trophy and Arnie (the Attendance Armadillo) for the following week.
+The children also have the opportunity to qualify for the attendance raffle if their weekly attendance meets or exceeds the school attendance target and be in with a chance of winning fabulous prize at the end of the term.

 Regular and punctual attendance of pupils at school is both a legal requirement and essential in order for pupils to maximise the educational opportunities available to them.
 There is no entitlement to time off during term time.
 Cannon Lane Primary School will only authorise absence during term time under a permitted reason or in exceptional circumstances.

 If children are absent, parents and carers are responsible for contacting the school (either by telephone or email) on the first day of the absence to notify the Attendance Team of the reasons for the absence and an expected date for the child returning to school.
+If children are absent due to illness, it is encouraged that parents and carers consult the NHS Guidance: Is my child too ill for school? as the school refers to this when considering absences due to illness.
 If the child is away from school for a longer period of time, it is important for parents and carers to keep in touch and update the Attendance Team accordingly.

 If the reason for the absence falls outside the remit of the government guidance, or is not an exceptional circumstance, the absence will be recorded as ‘unauthorised’.
 It is an offence under section 444 of the Education Act 1996 if “a child of compulsory school age who is a registered pupil at a school fails to attend regularly at the school...”
 If a child goes abroad during a school holiday period, the parent must make definite arrangements so that they return in good time for school re-opening.
 Absence claimed for unexpected delays will require documentary evidence together and proof of travel on original return dates that would have indicated a timely return to school.
 If a child remains abroad at the beginning of a school term and is away for an extended period of time, parents may be advised that their child is at risk of being removed from the school roll.